 They are always my guinea pigs when I experiment with recipes.
 Some, like this one, turn out great and end up on the blog.
 Others, like a tragic butternut squash casserole I made for Thanksgiving nearly four years ago plague me.
 They won’t let me forget the poorly conceived, over sweet dish that made my brother swear off butternut squash forever.

-Anyway, the butternut squash incident came up (for the umpteenth time) the other night at dinner while everyone was trying these new recipe for mini sweet peppers.
+Anyway, the butternut squash incident came up (for the umpteenth time) the other night at dinner while everyone was trying this new recipe for mini sweet peppers.
 Why can’t they just let it go???